Is Oil & Gas Turning the Corner?

 When flammable vapors or gases are released, engines and motors can ignite the vapors and cause fires and explosions.

-Understanding specific hazards and steps to protect yourself and others is critical to eliminate dangerous situations from occurring.
+Understanding specific hazards and steps to protect yourself and others is critical to eliminating dangerous situations from occurring.

-What can you do to protect workers, as noted by OSHA and STEPS:
+What can you do to protect workers, as noted by OSHA:

 With the oil and gas industry booming again, let’s work together to ensure workers are safe and informed about potential hazards.
 And remember, if you are not sure, follow STEPS advice and stop the job and ask if it’s safe.
 Everyone has the right to stop work that is unsafe.